At Insurance That Fits we know everyone needs life insurance

-These short pay options are obviously just premium paid in advance, but there are advantages to that.
 The primary advantage is that after the age of 65 (or other option timeline) you don’t pay any more premiums.
 At retirement most of our incomes will go down.
-Just as our income goes down to have this bill for life insurance go away as well is a good thing for many budgets.
+This solution matches that reality.
+The income goes down, and the bill goes away.

 Life Insurance with Long Term Care Benefits

 I’ll bet you didn’t know there could be so much to life insurance, did you?
 Well, as luck would have it, I’m not done yet!
 What is the biggest drawback to Long Term Care insurance?
 It is that it is insurance for Long Term Care.
 Just like your homeowner’s insurance or your car insurance there is no death benefit.
 If your house never burns down or your car never crashes the only benefit was that you were covered financially if something had happened…even if it didn’t.